Data Compression and Huffman Tree

 In One Sentence

-Huffman tree is a classic application of binary tree.
-It is an optimal prefix code tree, often used in data compression.
+Huffman tree is a classic application of binary trees.
+It is an optimal prefix code tree and is often used for data compression.

-This article will explain the idea behind Huffman coding and compare it with other common data compression methods.
+This article will introduce the idea behind Huffman coding and compare it with some common data compression methods.

-The detailed code will be shown in the data structure design section.
+The actual code will be shown in the data structure design section.
 You will learn how to use Huffman coding to build a compression program.

-We can divide data compression algorithms into two main types: lossless compression and lossy compression.
+We can divide data compression algorithms into two types: lossless compression and lossy compression.

-Lossless compression means the data can be fully restored after compression, with no loss of information.
+Lossless compression means the compressed data can be fully restored, with no information lost.

-For example, when we put several files into a zip file, the zip file takes up less disk space, and after unzipping, all files are restored exactly.
+For example, when we pack some files into a zip file, the zip file takes less disk space, and when we unzip it, we can get back the original files without any loss.
 This is lossless compression.

-Lossy compression means some information is lost after compression, but the compression ratio is higher (the data size becomes much smaller).
+Lossy compression means some information is lost during compression, but the compression ratio is higher (the compressed data is smaller).

-Take image compression as an example.
-The human eye is sensitive to "brightness" but not very sensitive to "color".
-So, we can use low-precision data for "color".
-Even if some "color" data is lost, we hardly notice.
+Take image compression for example.
+The human eye is more sensitive to "brightness" than "color".
+So, we can use lower-precision data to store "color".
+Even if we lose some "color" information, we can hardly tell the difference.

-But lossless compression cannot do this.
-It must make sure the original data can be restored perfectly.
-So the core of lossless compression is encoding and decoding.
+But lossless compression cannot do this, because it must allow the data to be fully restored.
+So, the essence of lossless compression is encoding and decoding.

 For example, the string hahahahahahaha